sethforprivacy/sethforprivacy.com/content/posts/switching-to-calyxos.md

 https://f-droid.org/en/packages/org.schabi.newpipe/

-## OSMAnd for maps and navigation
+## Waze for maps and navigation

 #### Why I like it

-It certainly doesn't have the same visual appeal and ease of use as Google Maps, but so far it's been a fine and usable replacement, and of course is open-source and has much better data handling than Google Maps while not relying on Google Services.
+While Waze is owned by Google, it provides an easy and non-account-based option for modern navigation.
+While I'm hopeful apps like OSMAnd can improve in the future, they are simply not usable for my own purposes at the moment.
+I made sure to go into the settings of Waze and enable some of the privacy features and disable data collection, but it's still not an ideal choice.

 #### Where to get it

+While Waze is available from the Aurora Store, the latest versions do not work in any of the major de-Googled OSs.
+In order to use the latest version you have to first download [v4.35.1.0](https://www.apkmirror.com/apk/waze/waze-gps-maps-traffic-alerts-live-navigation/waze-gps-maps-traffic-alerts-live-navigation-4-35-1-0-release/), install it manually, launch the app and let it perform initial setup, and then update through the Aurora Store.

+After that future versions update and work properly.

+#### Alternatives

+While it certainly doesn't have the same visual appeal and ease of use as Google Maps, OSMAnd is open-source and has much better data handling than Google Maps while not relying on Google Services.
+If you want to explore using OSMAnd, check-out the package in F-Droid:

 https://f-droid.org/en/packages/net.osmand.plus/